Jyothyrajs/CFG_Project/Homework_2.md

 Target audience: educational/professional

 ## What are we building?
 A productivity software to enhance an individual's productivity.
-It is a to-do-list/Habit tracker with a pomodoro timer and also implements a point/reward system for motivation.
+It is a to-do-list/Habit tracker with a pomodoro timer that also implements a point/reward system for motivation purposes.

 ## What does it do/What kind of problem does it solve
 This software helps to keep you focused, organised, and helps you to build productive habits.
 Unlike many other to-do list apps available, this one will incorporate methods to encourage extrinsic motivation through earning points from completing tasks and buying rewards with these points.
 However, it will not promote toxic productivity, this will be minimised through enforcing breaks after pomodoro completion to encourage mental wellbeing.